 Knowing some cat language is much more fun than learning a foreign human language.
 This is what makes cat watching fun and enjoyable.
 Learning and understanding your Siamese’s cat language involves both body language and vocal cat sounds.
 Through body language and demeanor your cat is a skilled communicator.
 Some of the cat’s body language and vocalization is clear.
 It’s up to us to learn how to interpret it by checking out their actions, or non-actions, their position and their eyes, whiskers and tail.

 Understanding the way cats communicate will help you form a better relationship with your cat.
 Your Siamese is so beautiful and pleasing to the eye and hand, but now you can understand what your kitties are communicating to each other and to you.
 Even better you can join in on the conversation.
+Having a multiple cat home, I can often understand the communication of cat to cat, by looking at the expression of their body language.
+Especially that of the face and ears.

 Is easy to recognize.
 It’s the perfect state for the best quality time between you and your cat.